 In this mode, all pixels of all CCDs are read out and thus the full FOV is covered.

-In large window mode only half of the area in all 12 CCDs is read out, whereas in small window mode only a part of CCD number 4 is used to collect data.
+In Large Window mode only half of the area in all 12 CCDs is read out, whereas in Small Window mode only a part of CCD number 4 is used to collect data.
+Note that the pn camera in these windowed modes is operated in such a way that non-read regions of the CCDs are exposed to the sky so that bright sources in these "dark" areas might still affect the observation.

 a) MOS + pn

-In the timing mode, imaging is made only in one dimension, along the column (RAWX) axis.
-Along the row direction (RAWY axis), data from a predefined area on one CCD chip are collapsed into a one-dimensional row to be read out at high speed.
-Since the 2 MOS cameras orientation differ by 90 degrees, the ``imaging'' directions in the 2 MOS are perpendicular to each other.
+In the Timing mode, spatial information is maintained only in one dimension, along the column (RAWX) axis.
+For pn, the full width of CCD4 is active, whereas for MOS the active area is reduced to about 100 columns around the boresight.
+Along the row direction (RAWY axis), spatial information is lost due to continuous shifting and collapsing of rows to be read out at high speed.
+Since the 2 MOS cameras orientations differ by 90 degrees, the ``imaging'' direction in the 2 MOS are perpendicular to each other.

 b) pn only